youpy/go-coremidi/README.md

 # go-coremidi

-A Go library using MIDI on Mac
+A Go library to use MIDI on Mac

 ## Installation